JavaVista/codevista-codelabs/README.md

 ## 🎯 Built-in Example

-The site comes with a complete example codelab: **"Deploy an application with a database using Cloud SQL, Node.js connector, and Angular"**
+The site comes has some codelabs that can be use as example.

+For instance:

-- **Source**: `codelabs/cloud-sql-nodejs-angular-deployment.md`
+- **Source**: `codelabs/cloud-sql-cloud-run-angular-deployment.md`
-- **Live Version**: `cloud-sql-nodejs-angular-deployment/index.html`
+- **Live Version**: `cloud-sql-cloud-run-angular-deployment/index.html`
 - **Categories**: backend, database, cloud, angular

 Use this as a template for creating your own tutorials!